Herbal Sciences and Technologies

 Chemistry of Natural Organic Compounds and Foods General and Inorganic Chemistry (compulsory), Organic Chemistry (compulsory)

-Formulation and Legislation of Cosmetic Products Chemical Toxicology Analysis (compulsory), Formulation and Legislation of Health Products (optional), General and Inorganic Chemistry (compulsory), Organic Chemistry (compulsory), Pharmacognosy 1 (compulsory), Phytopharmaceuticals: Chemistry and Analysis (compulsory), Plant Biology and Pharmaceutical Botany (compulsory)
+Formulation and Legislation of Cosmetic Products Chemical Toxicology Analysis (compulsory), Formulation and Legislation of Health Products (compulsory), General and Inorganic Chemistry (compulsory), Organic Chemistry (compulsory), Pharmacognosy 1 (compulsory), Phytopharmaceuticals: Chemistry and Analysis (compulsory), Plant Biology and Pharmaceutical Botany (compulsory)

 Formulation and Legislation of Health Products Chemical Toxicology Analysis (compulsory), General and Inorganic Chemistry (compulsory), Mathematics and Informatics (compulsory), Organic Chemistry (compulsory), Pharmacognosy 1 (compulsory), Phytopharmaceuticals: Chemistry and Analysis (compulsory), Plant Biology and Pharmaceutical Botany (compulsory)